Xe/site/blog/ffi-ing-golang-from-nim-for-fun-and-profit-2015-12-20.markdown

 ---
-title: FFI-ing Golang from Nim for Fun and Profit
+title: FFI-ing Go from Nim for Fun and Profit
 date: 2015-12-20
 ---